 Ford Car Insurance in Australia - What You Need to Know

-From an insurance perspective, most Ford models fall into mid-range insurance groups.
-The Ranger and Everest are competitively priced to insure given their value, while the Mustang sits in a higher bracket due to its performance credentials.
-Ford parts are readily available through the extensive Australian dealer network, which helps keep repair costs reasonable.
+From an insurance perspective, most Ford models fall into mid-range insurance groups, making them competitively priced to insure.
+The Ranger and Everest benefit from excellent ANCAP safety ratings and enormous sales volumes, which give insurers extensive claims data and allows for competitive pricing.
+Ford parts are readily available through the extensive Australian dealer network, helping keep repair costs reasonable.

-Why Fords Are Popular to Insure in Australia
+Why Fords Are Competitively Priced to Insure in Australia

-• Sales volume: Ford Ranger is consistently Australia's best-selling vehicle, meaning insurers have extensive claims data and competitive pricing
+• Australia's #1 selling vehicle: The Ford Ranger is consistently Australia's best-selling vehicle, meaning insurers have extensive claims data and can offer competitive pricing

-• Safety ratings: Current Ford models achieve 5-star ANCAP safety ratings, which can lower premiums
+• 5-star ANCAP safety: Current Ford models achieve 5-star ANCAP safety ratings with advanced driver assistance, which can lower premiums

-• Repair costs: Ford repair costs are generally moderate compared to European brands, keeping insurance premiums competitive
+• Moderate repair costs: Ford repair costs are generally moderate compared to European brands, keeping comprehensive insurance premiums competitive

-• Resale value: The Ranger in particular holds its value well in Australia, making agreed-value policies competitive
+• Strong resale values: The Ranger in particular holds its value exceptionally well in Australia, making agreed-value policies competitive

-• Wide model range: From the compact Puma to the workhorse Ranger and the performance Mustang, there's a Ford for every need and insurance tier
+• Wide model range: From the compact Puma to the workhorse Ranger and the performance Mustang, there is a Ford and insurance tier for every Australian driver

 Ford Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Ford models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 30-year-old driver with a clean record in a Sydney suburb.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes